ThunderE75/thunderized/content/posts/debian_setup.md

 tags= ['linux', 'guide']
 +++

-# My Debian Setup

-> ⚠️ Disclaimer:
-> This is how i like to setup a fresh install of Debian (Ubuntu) based distributions.
+This is how i like to setup a fresh install of Debian (Ubuntu) based distributions.

 # List of Tools
 - [nala](https://github.com/volitank/nala) - A front-end for apt (package manager)